Our kids deserve better.

-We work to support community leaders with tools, network, and knowledge so they can become powerful political and civic leaders in their communities.
+We work to support community leaders with the tools, network, and knowledge they need so they can become powerful political and civic leaders in their communities.
 Find out how we do it.

 Our intensive training program equips our fellows with the skills, knowledge, and network to become political and civic engagement leaders.

-We support our alumni with ongoing personalized coaching to achieve their defined goals to create tangible results in their communities.
+We support our alumni with personalized coaching to achieve their defined goals and create tangible results in their communities.

-We work to build connections in Black and Latino communities to increase power and equity across sectors.
+We work to build connections in Black and Latino communities to increase power and build networks of change.

-Nominate them today to be part of our next cohorts in Louisiana, Memphis, or New York!
+Contact us today to learn how you can be part of our next cohorts in Louisiana, Memphis, New York, or

-Your donation supports our work to build and support Black and Latino community leaders in Louisiana, Memphis, and New York.
+Your donation supports our work to build and support Black and Latino community leaders in Louisiana, Memphis, New York, and Washington, D.C.